DHTMLX/docs-kanban/docs/guides/initialization.md

 <div id="root"></div>
 ```

-If you want to create the widget together with its *Toolbar*, you need to add a separate container for it:
+If you want to create the widget along with its *Toolbar*, you need to add a separate container for it:

 ```jsx {1} title="index.html"
 <div id="toolbar"></div> // container for Toolbar